florian-beetz/bachelor-thesis/thesis.md

 : Timeline of the bug report for latex2unicode {#tbl:l2u-split}

-The maintainer of latex2unicode accepted the code contribution, but no version including the fixes were released as of writing.
+The maintainer of latex2unicode accepted the code contribution, but no version including the fixes was released as of writing.
 The maintainer of the dependencies fastparse and sourcecode remained unresponsive to the proposed fixes both provided on 2018-05-18 as of writing.
 Possible solutions to work around the problem include providing a manually